dmitrypol/dmitrypol.github.io/_posts/2017-03-27-redis-cache-pregen.md

 The example above with users and articles is way too simple.
 Let's imagine we are building the backend system for an online banking app.
 Customers use their phones to check the latest transactions on their way to work.
 As a result we have a HUGE spike in DB load in the early morning hours (which requires powerful hardware and expensive software license).

 What if we could even out that load and push data into cache during the earlier hours when stress on the overall system is lower?
 We don't need to push ALL transactions into cache as most people are likely to look at only the first page (say 10 most recent records).
-And we don't need to do it for all customers, just the ones that check their accounts frequently (say once a week).
+And we don't need to do it for all customers, just the ones that check their accounts frequently (say twice a week).

 {% highlight ruby %}
 class Transaction